apilayer/html2pdf.it/README.md

 Page breaks
 -----------
-You can use css attribute:
+You can use the CSS attribute:
 ```css
 page-break-before: always;
 ```